h5md/h5md/draft.rst

 * The ``mass`` group holds the mass for each particle as a scalar.

-* The ``species`` group describes the species of the particles, i.e., their atomic or chemical identity, and is of scalar integer datatype. ``species`` is typically time-dependent if chemical reactions occur or in semi-grandcanonical Monte-Carlo simulations.
+* The ``species`` group describes the species of the particles, i.e., their atomic or chemical identity, and is of scalar integer data type. ``species`` is typically time-dependent if chemical reactions occur or in semi-grandcanonical Monte-Carlo simulations.